BabuNikhil249/leaf/README.md

-# 🌿 Leaf Now - Online Plant Nursery
+# 🌿 Leaf - Online Plant Nursery

-Leaf Now is a full-stack web application for an online plant nursery.
+Leaf is a full-stack web application for an online plant nursery.
 Customers can browse plant products, search, add to cart, and place orders.
 Admins can manage the product list with features to add, delete, and update products.
 Built using React.js for the frontend and Spring Boot with MySQL for the backend.

 ---